 On December 23 and 24, the company was in the area of Urdaneta, where the tankers lost the company commander, Capt.
 Walter Write.
 While withdrawing from the area, A Company had been given cigar boxes that Philippine Ordnance had made into land mines.
 Sandy and another soldier supposed to place them along the sides of the road since the Japanese, like the Americans, marched alongside the roads in the ditches.

 Since the soldiers never had been trained in the use of landmines, Capt.
 Walter Write told Sandy, “Sergeant, get the men back.
 This mine doesn’t look right and may go off.”
 As he released the mine, it went off in his hands blowing off his arms, one leg and blinding him.
 He died of his wounds a short time later.
+Before he died, he asked that they place red roses on his grave.
+Since there no roses, the men placed a red native flower on the grave.
 In Sandy’s opinion, the morale of the company dropped after Write’s death.

 Of that time, Sandy recalled that the tankers had Christmas dinner.
 He said, “I remember it was Christmastime and its the first decent meal we had, and would you believe — we had turkey — on Christmas Day.
 This was a blessing because we hadn’t had a shower — hadn’t even had my clothes off for eighteen straight days.
 I slept on my tank or in my tank or on the run, or wherever we could get a minutes rest.”